csorianot/godmc_wiki/Methylation-sample-QC.md

 options(mc.cores=16)
 ```

 Generate a samplesheet with your samples.
 The samplesheet can be generated automatically from the `idat` basenames by giving the directory with `idat` files or it can be done manually.
-It should contain at least the following necessary columns: `Sample_Name`, `Sex` (possible values "M","F" or "NA") and `Basename`. `Basename` is the path to the idat file without the _Red.idat and _Grn.idat extension.
+It should contain at least the following necessary columns: `Sample_Name`, `Sex` (possible values "M","F" or "NA") and `Basename`.
+`Basename` is the path to the idat file without the _Red.idat and _Grn.idat extension.
 It tries to parse the basenames to guess if the Sentrix plate and positions are present.
 If you have your idat files  in more than one directory you need to make a sample sheet for each directory followed by `rbind` to combine the samplesheets into one samplesheet.

 ```r
 samplesheet <- meffil.create.samplesheet(path_to_idat_files)
 ```
 At this point it is worthwhile to manually modify the samplesheet data frame to replace the actual sample IDs in the `Sample_Name` column if necessary, and to add the sex values to the Sex column.
 Don't change these column names though.

 Next perform the background correction, dye bias correction, sex prediction and cell count estimates.
 The `meffil.qc` function processes your `idat` files and returns a qc.object for each sample.
 You need to specify which cell type reference you need.
 You can find cell type references with the `meffil.list.cell.type.references()` function.
 Currently there are whole blood and cord blood references implemented.
-Cell count predictions are done using the [Houseman et al. method](http://www.ncbi.nlm.nih.gov/pubmed/22568884)
+Cell count predictions are done using the [Houseman et al.](http://www.ncbi.nlm.nih.gov/pubmed/22568884).

 ```r
 meffil.list.cell.type.references()